Epigraphs

 If she is to demedicalise her experience; relish (rather than suffer) her body’s turbulent fruitfulness or ‘jouissance’; and find the political power to protect her own and her young children’s complex psychobiological needs, the milkmother must write herself into the cultural imaginary.*

-Encouraging words which helped me continue to write Possums Breastfeeding & Lactation when the going got tough
+Encouraging words which helped me write Possums Breastfeeding & Lactation when the going got tough (and which might be encouraging for you, too)

 We have to invent new wisdom for a new age.
 And in the meantime we must, if we are to do any good, appear unorthodox, troublesome, dangerous, disobedient.
 John Maynard Keynes